pratil/DSA/src/_2_bag/README.md

 //    to return an iterator, which makes the Bag iterable
     @Override
     public Iterator<P> iterator() { /* code here */ }

+    //    private inner class to implement an iterator of Bag, so that the bag is Iterable private class BagIterator implements Iterator<P> { /* code here */ }

 }
 ```